-Gazing out at Malaysia's cosmopolitan capital as your flight to Kuala Lumpur arrives, you'd never believe the city is only 150 years old.
-Kuala Lumpur means "muddy river confluence" in Malay, and it was along the banks of the Klang River that this Chinese tin mining village grew into not just the largest city in the country, but one of the most exciting in the world.
+Gazing out at Malaysia's cosmopolitan capital as your flight to Kuala Lumpur arrives, you'd never believe it was only 150 years old.
+Kuala Lumpur in Malay means ‘muddy river confluence’, and it was along the banks of the Klang River that this Chinese tin mining village grew into not just the largest city in the country, but one of the most exciting in the world.

 In contrast, the Batu Caves in the northern suburbs are home to the country's most sacred Hindu shrine, and the Forest Research Institute of Malaysia boasts a breathtaking treetop canopy walkway, right over the rainforest.
 The only sight that can compare is the dazzling light show performed each night by Kuala Selangor's fireflies.

-While Malaysia's largest city isn't short on sights, it's also a great place for a wander.
-A cross-section of cultures such as Malay, Chinese, and Indian means the cuisine, like the conversations heard on the street, is deeply diverse.
-Locals are known for their friendliness toward tourists, and as it is such a cosmopolitan city, many locals speak English and are quick with a smile and happy to help with directions.
+While Malaysia's largest city isn't short on sights it's also a great place for a wander.
+A cross-section of cultures such as Malay, Chinese and Indian means the cuisine, like the conversations heard on the street, is deeply diverse.
+Locals are known for their friendliness toward tourists, and being such a cosmopolitan city, many locals speak English and are quick with a smile and happy to help with directions.

-Make your way downtown to the Golden Triangle, and you'll find all the best restaurants, nightlife venues, and shopping malls—lots and lots of malls.
-KL (as the locals and those in the know call it) has more than 50 big shopping malls, including two of the world's biggest, Berjaya Times Square and Mid Valley Megamall.
+Make your way downtown to the Golden Triangle, and you'll find all the best restaurants, nightlife venues and shopping malls – lots and lots of malls.
+KL (as the locals and those in the know call it) has over 50 big shopping malls – including two of the world's biggest, Berjaya Times Square and Mid Valley Megamall.

 The best restaurants in KL include everything from street food to fine dining, and there's something to suit every budget in between.
-The city specializes in Asian fare, not just Malay, but Chinese and Indian, though it also offers good food from pretty much every major cuisine around the world.
+The city specialises in Asian fare – not just Malay, but Chinese and Indian – though it also offers good food from pretty much every major cuisine around the world.